javier-sy/midi-events/README.md

 #### Basic Messages

-There are a few ways to create a new MIDI message.
-Here are some examples
+There are a few ways to create a new MIDI event.
+Here are some examples:

 ```ruby
 MIDIEvents::NoteOn.new(0, 64, 64)